Trinity Sessions Review

 While his hits may have been decades ago, the new songs are alive, lyrical and well worth a listen.
 As for the advertised 100 minutes of gig – it was well over two hours (including intermission) of lyrical melody – a joy!"

 Back in 2015 Mike played Sydney's Basement to a packed house.
-The solo concert was recorded and has now been released as a DVD.
-It will be sold at his concerts, through the shop on this site and be distributed to retail.
+The solo concert was recorded and released as a DVD.
+The PAL version has now sold out.
+Only the NTSC version is still available.

 Greg Quill was the driving force behind Country Radio and one of the finest song writers to emerge in Australia during the 70s.
 Greg died unexpectedly in 2013 and Kerryn Tolhurst, a friend and former band mate, decided that a tribute album should be recorded to remind people of just what a fine writer he was.
 The list of those who contributed reads like a who's who of great contemporaries - Ross Wilson, Paul Kelly, Shane Howard, Joe Camilleri, Doug Parkinson, Glenn Cardier, Richard Clapton, Russell Morris, Kevin Bennett and Broderick Smith.
 Mike McClellan contributed a lovely version of Clever Lines one of Greg's most poignant songs.
 The album is distributed by MGM and can be ordered through any record store.